Saving an underwatered plant

 Get individual care schedule and reminders for your plant with our app Planta.
 Never kill a plant again!

 Underwatering can result in a fair amount of damage to your plant.
-Luckily, an underwatered plant is much easier to save than an overwatered plant.
+Luckily, an underwatered plant is, in many cases, easier to save than an overwatered plant.

 SIGNS OF UNDERWATERING